-564

-567

-570

-573

-576

-579

-582

-585

-588

-The first phase is the route toward a pseudo equilibrium and depends on initial conditions (values of traits, based on initial genetic architecture).
+The first phase is often a directional change, wherein micro-evolutionary processes can be analyzed in details, at the gene, individual or population scale.
+It can be perceived as a possible route towards a pseudo-equilibrium (although such pseudo-equilibrium is not certain).
+It depends actively on initial conditions (values of traits, based on initial genetic architecture).
 The direction and speed of this route are of major interest: traits evolve through optimization of fitness through selection, although we do not specify the evolutionary optimum or the adaptive landscape per se, contrary to most models which assume a known evolutionary optimum (e.g; Guillaume and Otto 2012; Jones et al. 2003, 2014; Lande and Arnold 1985; Lorch et al. 2003; Matuszewski et al. 2014; Mead and Arnold 2004).
 We measure the variance of fitness throughout evolution, and we can, therefore, better understand the mechanisms that lead to the selection of